Missing teeth or ill-fitting dentures can cast a shadow over your day-to-day life. When you talk. When you smile. When you eat.

-Be sure to find out what services are included with the dentures.
+Be sure to find out which services are included with your dentures.
 Is that lower advertised price just to get you in the door, but then it quickly starts to balloon?
-Does that low initial price accurately reflect the overall cost?
+Does the initial price accurately reflect the overall cost?
 Will the restoration be made from quality materials so it lasts a long time?

-Once we are able to provide you with a personalized estimate, we can determine what costs–if any–are covered by your insurance.
-Implants, for example, are typically not covered.
+Once we are able to provide you with a personalized estimate, we can determine which costs, if any, are covered by your dental insurance.
+Implants, for example, are typically not covered, but restorations are.

-Our office works with a range of insurance plans and will maximize your coverage.
+Our office accepts a range of insurance plans and will work to maximize your coverage.
 CareCredit financing can be used to break up the remaining portion into manageable monthly payments so you can enjoy a beautifully restored smile on any budget.

 How do I care for my dentures?

 Caring for dentures is similar to caring for natural teeth.
-Brush your dentures with a denture brush or soft toothbrush daily to remove food and plaque buildup.
+Each day, brush your dentures with a denture brush or soft toothbrush to remove food and plaque buildup.
 Use a non-abrasive soap or denture paste, as regular toothpaste is too abrasive.
 Gently scrub every surface, inside and out.
-This will help prevent your dentures from becoming permanently stained and allow you to maintain proper oral hygiene.
+This will help prevent your dentures from becoming permanently stained and allow you to maintain good oral hygiene.

 Can I sleep in my dentures?

 While you can wear your dentures overnight, our dentists recommend removing them before you go to bed.
-This allows your gums and jawbone a chance to rest from the pressure of wearing dentures all day.
-If you do wear your dentures at night, it is important to take the time to properly clean both your mouth and your restoration.
-You should never wear your dentures for 24 hours without a proper cleaning.
+This gives your gums and jawbone a chance to rest after supporting your dentures all day.
+If you do wear your dentures at night, it is important to take the time to properly clean both your mouth and your restoration before sleep.
+You should never wear your dentures for more than 24 hours without a proper cleaning.

 Can I eat normally with dentures?

-While it may take a little time to get used to eating with dentures properly, once you do, you should be able to eat most foods normally.
+While it may take a little time to get used to eating with dentures, once you do, you should be able to eat most foods normally.
 For traditional dentures, a dab of denture adhesive can help stabilize the restoration and make eating hard or sticky foods easier.
 Implant-supported denture patients have no restrictions and can confidently eat steak, apples, and more.
-You should avoid chewing gum as it sticks to the acrylic used to make dentures.
+You should avoid chewing gum frequently, as it can stick to the denture material and cause damage.

 How do you know when it's time to reline dentures?